 Moranbah's census populations have been:

-The median age of residents is 29 years, compared with 37 for Australia.
+At the 2011 census the median age of residents was 29 years, compared with 37 for Australia.

 Alan Murray, Nothing but scrub, Moranbah, Moranbah Silver Jubilee Committee, Belyando Shire Council, 1996